Check out our article with tips to write a good follow up email after the interview.

-It is likely that you will not receive a response from the team members and even hiring managers that interviewed you.
+You likely will not receive a response from the team members and hiring managers that interviewed you.
 Not a problem.
-This email is to make sure that you give them a final good impression of you.
-They also act as a final showcase of your soft skills, which are harder to come across in interviews.
-Strong communication, respect, and kindness are traits people are looking for in their future teammates and employees, so showcase that in your emails.
+This email ensures that you give them a final good impression.
+It also acts as a final showcase of your soft skills, which may not come across in interviews.
+Strong communication, respect, and kindness are traits people look for in their future teammates and employees, so showcase those qualities in your emails.

-If you feel like you might not have done as well as you could have in your technical interview, you can use the email follow up to highlight what you would have done differently.
-You can say something like, “I was thinking more about the question you asked and I actually think [this] might have created a more optimal solution.”
-Recruiters do not see this a lot and are often impressed when they get follow ups like this.
+If you feel like you might not have done as well as you could have in your technical interview, you can use the email follow-up to highlight what you would have done differently.
+You can say, “I was thinking more about the question you asked and I think [xyz] might have created a more optimal solution.”
+Recruiters do not see this a lot and are often impressed when they get follow-ups like this.

-After you have sent a follow up email to the recruiter, you should wait a week for a reply.
+After you have sent a follow-up email to the recruiter, you should wait a week for a reply.
 If you do not receive one, you should follow up once more with a different email in the same thread.
 This is a polite reminder, as you know they are busy, but you want to check in on the status of your application.
-You can also use this email to mention other jobs you are in the process of interviewing with (in general terms) to let them know that there is a time constraint on your end.
+You can also use this email to mention other jobs you are interviewing with (in general terms) to let them know there is a time constraint on your end.

 Using these templates and being polite to the recruiters and interviewers will help maintain their positive impression of you.
-Adding specific elements from your conversations or technical questions will show that you are thoughtful and interested in the company and the work they do there.
+Adding specific elements from your conversations or technical questions will show that you are thoughtful and interested in the company and its work there.

-With these tips & templates at your disposal, you should be more than ready to send great follow up emails to recruiters and hiring managers.
+With these tips & templates at your disposal, you should be ready to send great follow-up emails to recruiters and hiring managers.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with any of our advisors to get help with your cold emails or with any other aspect of the job search, become a Pathrise fellow.